 Official Withdrawals

-Tuition refunds are calculated as of the date of withdrawal or last class attended as verified by the instructor of the course being dropped.
+Tuition refunds are calculated as of the date of withdrawal or the last class attended as verified by the instructor of the course being dropped.
 The College may provide a partial refund only when the student officially withdraws from a course during the first five full weeks of classes for the semester.

 The date of withdrawal determines the proportion of tuition and student fee refunded: During the first week of the semester, 90 percent; second week, 80 percent; third week, 70 percent; fourth week, 60 percent; fifth week, 50 percent.
 The College will offer no refund after the fifth week of classes.